xxoolm/LuaNode/README.md

 }
 ```

-* `lua_test`: A lua sample.
+* `luaapp`: A lua sample.

-* `terminal`: An uart sample.
+* `wifikiller`: An wifi sample.
 Set baud rate to 115200pbs, using UART0.
-Note that the extras/stdin_uart_interrupt must be included in the sample Makefile, when you want to enable uart device.
+It will disconnect WiFi connection.

 APPLICATIONS: